Top 5 credit card myths (and what to believe instead)

 A little expert advice:

 Increasing your credit limit alone doesn’t negatively impact your credit score.
-If you find that your credit limit is too small to fit your needs, but you’re paying off your balance regularly, it could be worth it to ask for an increase.
-Remember, your “needs” don’t include things you can’t afford.
-Buying that new motorcycle or designer handbag could cause you to rack up costly interest charges.
+If you find that your credit limit is too small for your needs, but you’re paying off your balance regularly, it may be worthwhile to ask for an increase.
+That said, always take the time to consider how an increase will affect your life and your ability to comfortably make your payments regularly to avoid costly interest charges.
+From time to time, your financial institution may offer a proactive credit limit increase.
+Your FI will never increase your limit without the permission of the primary cardholder(s).

 Like what you just read?